neilfendley/MageZero/README.md

 ### 5. MCTS

 MageZero uses the same combination of MCTS with Deep learning that Deep Mind's AlphaZero, Muzero and other variants have used to play Go, Chess, Shogi, and other strategy games at a superhuman level.
-Specifically we use the PUCT formulat as was originally outlined in the AlphaZero paper.
+Specifically we use the PUCT formula as was originally outlined in the AlphaZero paper.

 $$a^* = \arg\max_a \left[ Q(s,a) + c_{\text{puct}} \, P(s,a) \, \frac{\sqrt{N(s)}}{1 + N(s,a)} \right]$$